TopSpectrum/rails_multisite/README.md

 The config file `config/multisite.yml` lists the hosts that your runtime supports and their database information.
 This information is defined at boot time and is immutable.
 To change the information in the YAML file, you must edit the file and restart the app.
 For large scale apps, this behavior is not desirable.

-**WARNING:** *YAML data has precendence over SQL data.
-So if there's the same (but slightly different) data in YAML than SQL, then YAML wins.
-It's an all or nothing thing.
-We don't query SQL at all if it's in YAML.
-You've been warned!*

 **To start the magic** set the `multisite` variable to `true` *(magic not guaranteed)*

 ```yaml